XuewenWangUGA/USAT/README.md

  If you don't know the value of some columns, you can put 1.
 However, the first four columns must be unique across all TR loci.

-## Start interface
+## Welcome interface

-Once USAT is started, you will see a start interface.
+Once USAT is started, you will see a welcome interface.
 ![Start](StartInterface.png)